jmsedwrdmnkme/front-end-boilerplate/README.md

 * Critical path JS inline in document footer (increased load speed, less http round trips)
 * Favicon creation from supplied PNG (64x64, 32x32, 24x24 and 16x16 for cross device/browser output support)

+## In progress
+* Creating a Bootstrap-(and thus Popper)-less build by making a minimalist base CSS framework

 ## To do
+* Look into automatically generating critical path/page CSS solution
 * Update README with full process(es) and URLs etc, etc...
-* Look into minimising critical CSS from Bootstrap further